tlswg/tls-ecdhe-mlkem/draft-ietf-tls-ecdhe-mlkem.md

 first in SecP256r1MLKEM768 and SecP384r1MLKEM1024.
 This means that for SecP256r1MLKEM768 and SecP384r1MLKEM1024,
 the ECDH implementation must be certified whereas the ML-KEM implementation does not require certification.
 In contrast, for X25519MLKEM768, the ML-KEM implementation must be certified.

-* **SP800-227 compliance**.
-The NIST Special Publication 800-227 {{NIST-SP-800-227}} provides general guidance on the design and use of key-encapsulation mechanisms, including hybrid constructions.
-The key agreements defined in this document follow the principles described in Section 4.6 of {{NIST-SP-800-227}}, which discusses the combination of post-quantum and classical key-establishment schemes and the use of approved key combiners.
-In particular, the shared-secret concatenation and HKDF-based derivation used by the TLS 1.3 are consistent with the composite-KEM constructions and key-combiner recommendations outlined in Sections 4.6.1 and 4.6.2 of {{NIST-SP-800-227}}.
-Section 4.6.3 of {{NIST-SP-800-227}} further provides relevant security considerations for hybrid KEM designs underlying the approach used in this document.

 # Security Considerations